DVCOM Technology to Showcase Its Futuristic AI-Powered Solutions at GITEX GLOBAL 2024

-(MENAFN- Absolute Communications ) Dubai, United Arab Emirates – 14th October, 2024 – DVCOM Technology, a leading value-added distributor in communication, collaboration, and cybersecurity, is excited to announce its participation at GITEX GLOBAL 2024, the region’s premier technology event taking place from October 16-20 at the Dubai World Trade Centre.
+- Absolute Communication Group) Dubai, United Arab Emirates – 14th October, 2024 – DVCOM Technology, a leading value-added distributor in communication, collaboration, and cybersecurity, is excited to announce its participation at GITEX GLOBAL 2024, the region’s premier technology event taking place from October 16-20 at the Dubai World Trade Centre.
 DVCOM will present a range of AI-driven, cloud-based solutions that underscore its commitment to transforming the digital landscape for businesses.
 From AI-powered meeting solutions to advanced home automation, DVCOM’s exhibition will highlight innovations from partners including ViewSonic, Yealink, Yeastar, OneScreen, Akuvox, Sangfor, InstaVC, and eXTRAVIS.

 As the technology industry’s largest and most influential event in the Middle East, GITEX GLOBAL 2024 will unite global leaders, innovators, and industry experts under the theme, “Global Collaboration to Forge a Future AI Economy.”
 With over 170,000 attendees expected, GITEX offers DVCOM the perfect platform to spotlight the latest in AI-enhanced communication, collaboration, and security solutions.
 DVCOM’s offerings will showcase how these technologies are reshaping business environments, enabling seamless collaboration, and protecting organizations from emerging digital threats.